 Rajhir pulled his mouth from hers and cupped her face in his hands.
 He gazed into her eyes as if trying to read her mind.
 She felt embraced by the cool depths of his blue-purple eyes.
 Flencik continued to massage her breasts, slipping his fingers inside her bodice.
 Breft’s fingers slid closer to her damp, naked sex, tantalizing with their nearness to her pleasure button.

-Ditto on the restraint for the upcoming Netherworld series.
+Ditto on the restraint for the Netherworld series.
 As a former escort, heroine Brandilynn Payson has no issues with sexual acts, especially of the BDSM variety.
 However, she intensely dislikes profanity and will only say the words cock and pussy while she’s in the middle of intimacies.
 No one around her is allowed to say anything unseemly either, so everyone has sex or makes love.
 There is no ‘fucking’, and unless it is uttered by another character, you won’t find that word in the Netherworld series.

 In contrast, Alien Rule’s Jessica takes great delight in cursing now that she’s free of Earth’s religious fanaticism.
 Foul language suits her hot temper perfectly, so once she gives herself permission to let off profanity-laced verbal steam, the more graphic terms take effect when sex occurs.
 Alien Slave is also a little more intense with the verbiage since heroine Dani is a prostitute and used to thinking that way.
 But since Kalquorians hold women in such high esteem, penises and vaginas are still handled respectfully (pun intended) for the most part.